Why it’s time to commit to just one School Management System

 She opens her learning management program and sees a brief message from the principal and notes it.
 She prepares her virtual class and uploads the assessment link to the whole class.
 The practice lessons are ready as well, and students with questions can instantly message her.
 As students finish, their grades are automatically exported to the grade book that parents, students and admin all have access to.
 The data is already collected and put into a report that she will simply need to review before her meeting.

 Sound like something from the future?
-Here are just a few of the features your school could be enjoying by using a streamlined, standalone school management system:
+Here are just a few of the features your school could be enjoying by using a streamlined, standalone online school management system:

 For more information on how MySchool can be your all-in-one system, book a free demo.